Click her picture to find out more about her!

 Lower Paxton Community Cats - A free spay/neuter program sponsored by SNAP for Lower Paxton township residents, for spaying/neutering free-roaming cats only.
 Services include spay/neuter surgery, rabies vaccine, and ear tip.
 For more information go to website www.lowerpaxtoncats.com

-call 717-732-5377.
+call 717-732-5377 or visit www.snapofpa.org.
 Vaccinations and other services are available through these practices.
 Additional charges apply for office visits, and other services.

-Steelton Borough Community Cats offers owned and feral cats free spay/neuter in zip codes 17113 and 17034 (Steelton and Highspire) by calling 877-4146 or 215-0674.
+Steelton Borough Community Cats offers owned and feral cats free spay/neuter in ZIP codes 17113 and 17034 (Steelton and Highspire).
+Call 877-4146 or 215-0674.

 Too Much of a Good Thing provides low-cost spay/neuter for cats.
 Males $30; Females $50.

 PLEASE SPAY OR NEUTER YOUR PETS AND HOMELESS CATS IN YOUR NEIGHBORHOOD!
-BE PART OF THE SOLUTION AND SAVE LIVES!!
+BE PART OF THE SOLUTION AND SAVE LIVES!